Baked Mochi Donuts

 • Making buttermilk: To make your own buttermilk, add 3/4 tsp of apple cider vinegar or lemon juice to 1/4 cup of milk and let it sit at room temperature for 10 minutes.

-• Pan type: Using a steel donut pan results in firmer donuts with a more golden crust, while silicone pans yield softer donuts.
-If using a silicone mold, you may need to adjust the baking time higher, but cleanup will be easier.
+• Pan type: Using a steel donut pan results in firmer donuts with a more golden crust, while a silicone pan yields softer donuts.
+Silicone is much easier for extracting donuts and cleanup.

 Post a Comment